George Black (physician): Career

 Black was an anti-vivisectionist.
 He was a member of the British Homoeopathic Society and contributed articles to homeopathic journals.
 He was a supporter of the Order of the Golden Age.

 Black authored popular medical books which went through many editions.
 He was the editor of Household Medicine which is notable for prescribing the correct amount of hours one should sleep, depending on age and physical health.
 In 1899, he authored Viscum Album: The Common Mistletoe which documented its natural history and scientific uses in the treatment of disease.

+Black was a speaker at the Vegetarian Society's May conference in Bristol in 1909.
 He died in Torquay on 5 May 1913.